 Dr Lawrence Poon

-General Manager, Automotive Parts and Accessory Systems R&D Centre
+General Manager, Automotive Platforms and Application Systems R&D Centre

 Hong Kong Productivity Council